-The Adult Community Education (ACE) program provides government funding to community-based organisations that help people develop foundation skills in language, literacy, numeracy, computing and personal skills.
+The Adult Community Education (ACE) program funds to community-based organisations that help people develop foundation skills in language, literacy, numeracy, computing and personal skills.

-Community-based learning increases skills and confidence, leading to renewed interest and the ability to participate in formal education and training, volunteering or work.
+Community-based learning can boost people's skills and confidence, leading to renewed interest and the ability to participate in formal education and training, volunteering or work.

-It is delivered in easy to access, informal community settings and delivers both accredited and non-accredited training in response to community needs and demand.
+Classes are delivered in easy to access, informal community settings and delivers both accredited and non-accredited training.

 ACE providers are not-for-profit, community-based groups which are able to demonstrate that they have adult education and training as a key focus.
 They are located in communities across the state and provide low or no cost training in the development of foundation skills.